Blaizzy/mlx-embeddings/docs/Linuxbrew.md

 ### ARM

-Linuxbrew can run on 32-bit ARM (Raspberry Pi) and 64-bit ARM (AArch64), but no binary packages (bottles) are available.
+Linuxbrew can run on 32-bit ARM (Raspberry Pi and others) and 64-bit ARM (AArch64), but no binary packages (bottles) are available.
 Support for ARM is on a best-effort basis.
-Pull requests are welcome to improve the experience on ARM and Raspberry Pi.
+Pull requests are welcome to improve the experience on ARM platforms.

 ### 32-bit x86